Adult Rich in Turkey Cat Food

 Pet Care Guide

-We recommend that you divide the total amount of food into a minimum of 3 - 4 meals per day.
+We recommend that you divide the total amount of food into a minimum of two meals per day.

 Do not be tempted to overfeed, as your pet may become overweight and less healthy.

 To avoid overfeeding use the lower feeding range and gradually increase if required to meet the needs of your pet according to activity, body condition, seasonal changes and current weight.

 Beware that additional supplements, treats and chews can contain food allergens, unbalance the diet or lead to obesity.

 Do not give more than 10% of your pet's daily allowance from treats.

 Please ensure that fresh drinking water is available at all times.